 When is the next Leap Year?
-Find out the next Leap Day, how to calculate Leap Years, Leap Year folklore, and more!
+Find out when the next Leap Day will be, how to calculate Leap Years, and read about Leap Year folklore and history!

-A “Leap” Day is an extra day on February 29 which is added nearly every 4 years to today’s Gregorian calendar.
+A “Leap Day” is the extra day—February 29—which is added nearly every 4 years to today’s Gregorian calendar.

 A “leapling” is a person born in a leap year.
 Any Leap Day babies amongst our readers?
-We’d love to hear from you.
+We’d love to hear from you in the comments below!

-A year is a leap year if it is divisible by 4, but century years are not leap years unless they are divisible by 400.
+- A year is a leap year if it is divisible by 4, but century years are not leap years unless they are divisible by 400.
+(So, the years 1700, 1800, and 1900 were not leap years, but the year 2000 was.)

 |Year||Leap Year Day|